choria-legacy/marionette-collective/website/simplerpc/index.md

  * Very easy to write agents including input validation and a sensible feedback mechanism in case of error
  * Provide [audit logging][SimpleRPCAuditing] abilities of calls to agents
  * Provide the ability to do [fine grain Authorization][SimpleRPCAuthorization] of calls to agents and actions.
- * Has a [Data Definition Language][SimpleRPCDDL] used to describe agents and assist in giving hints to auto generating user interfaces.
+ * Has a [Data Definition Language][DDL] used to describe agents and assist in giving hints to auto generating user interfaces.
  * The provided generic calling tool should be able to speak to most compliant agents
  * Should you need to you can still write your own clients, this should be very easy too
  * Return data should be easy to print, in most cases the framework should be able to print a sensible output with a single, provided, function.
-The [SimpleRPCDDL] is used here to improve the standard one-size-fits-all methods.
+The [DDL] is used here to improve the standard one-size-fits-all methods.
  * The full capabilities of the standard Client classes shouldddl still be exposed in case you want to write advanced agents and clients
  * A documented [standard message format][SimpleRPCMessageFormat] built ontop of the core format.